Josep Gombau: Western Sydney Wanderers

-Delhi Dynamos / Odisha FC
+Delhi Dynamos / Odisha

 On 2 August 2018, Gombau was appointed as head coach of the Indian Super League club Delhi Dynamos following the departure of Miguel Ángel Portugal.
 Under Gombau, the team did not qualify for the playoffs and placed eighth on the points table, but the team's performance improved.
-Ahead of the 2019–20 Indian Super League season, the club changed its base from Delhi to Odisha and rebranded as Odisha FC.
+Ahead of the 2019–20 Indian Super League, the club changed its base from Delhi to Odisha and rebranded as Odisha FC.
 He extended his contract with the club and they finished sixth in the 2019–20 season table, closely missing the playoffs spot.
-On 18 March 2020, Gombau and the club amicably parted ways due to personal reasons.
+On 18 March 2020, Gombau and the club amicably parted ways for personal reasons.

 On 6 May 2021, he was announced as a member of the club's technical committee along with David Villa and Victor Oñate.

-Queensboro FC
+Queensboro

-In July 2020, Gombau was announced as the first-ever head coach and sporting director for David Villa's USL Championship club Queensboro FC.
-He left his positions at the club in June 2022, before their scheduled USL Championship debut in 2023.
+In July 2020, Gombau was announced as the first-ever head coach and sporting director for David Villa's planned USL Championship club Queensboro.
+After the club's scheduled start date was pushed back twice, and with its future in doubt, he left his positions in June 2022.
+The organization folded shortly thereafter.

 Return to Odisha

-On 8 June 2022, Gombau rejoined Odisha FC as the head coach on a two-year deal.
+On 8 June 2022, Gombau rejoined Odisha as the head coach on a two-year deal.

+Persebaya Surabaya

+On 14 September 2023, Gombau was appointed as Persebaya Surabaya new head coach.
+However, he was later sacked a month later on 28 October 2023, after only managed for six matches, with only one win.

+Aston Villa U21

+On 11 January 2024, Gombau was appointed Head Coach of Aston Villa Under-21s.
+On 15 May 2024, Gombau lead Aston Villa U21 to their first Birmingham Senior Cup win since 1985.
+On 12 June 2025, Aston Villa announced that Gombau would depart the club after being replaced in his role by Jimmy Shan.